envoyproxy/gateway/README.md

 # Envoy Gateway
-Envoy Gateway is an open source project for managing Envoy Proxy as an application gateway and Kubernetes ingress controller.
+Envoy Gateway is an open source project for managing Envoy Proxy as a standalone or Kubernetes-based application gateway.

 ## Documentation